tobyshooters/palimpsest/README.md

 A dead-simple LLM interface for Neovim.

+Palimpsest is an alternative way to interact with LLMs, countering the chat paradigm by dissolving the distinction between user and clanker.
+Instead, it focuses on a shared material substrate, the text buffer.
+If not immediately apparent, this is influenced by the Plan9 Acme text editor.

 1. Built atop of `simonw/llm`, allowing user to configure their own API keys or local models independently.
 2. Replaces "chat" metaphor with a palimpsest—layers of writing on top of